Table of Contents

-A study published by the American Psychological Association indicates rates of mood disorders and suicide-related outcomes have increased significantly over the last decade among adolescents and young adults.
-Researchers behind this study assessed data of 212,913 adolescents aged 12 to 17 from 2005 through 2017 and 398,967 adults aged 18 and older from 2008 through 2017.
+A study published by the American Psychological Association indicates that rates of mood disorders and suicide-related outcomes have increased significantly over the last decade among adolescents and young adults.
+Researchers behind this study assessed the data of 212,913 adolescents aged 12 to 17 from 2005 through 2017 and 398,967 adults aged 18 and older from 2008 through 2017.
 Between 2008 and 2017, the number of respondents that experienced serious psychological distress increased among most age groups.
 The largest increases were seen among younger adults aged 18-25 (71%).
 Notably, rates of serious psychological distress increased by 78% among adults aged 20-21.
-These are our future Gen Z workforce.
+These are our future Gen Z colleagues.

 While mental health in the workplace isn’t a new problem, it’s clearly a growing one.
 Some attribute it to the digital technologies transforming the workplace.
 Let’s be frank, these “advances” are a mixed blessing of benefit and burden.
 Factor in the parallel popularity of social media (with younger adults being less inclined to interact face-to-face) and it’s no wonder why there are mounting feelings of isolation and emotional distress.